-Generation 2 of Humber River Hospital’s Command Centre focuses on early detection and prevention of harm for patients at risk of clinical deterioration and sepsis
+Generation 2 of Humber River Health’s Command Centre focuses on early detection and prevention of harm for patients at risk of clinical deterioration and sepsis

-Humber River Hospital is on a mission: to detect the risk of deterioration and sepsis earlier so that healthcare staff can intervene sooner to prevent patient harm and save lives.
+Humber River Health is on a mission: to detect the risk of deterioration and sepsis earlier so that healthcare staff can intervene sooner to prevent patient harm and save lives.

 Imagine walking into a hospital with a urinary tract infection, or pneumonia, or a surgical site that gets infected — and within hours developing a high fever, having difficulty breathing, and feeling confused.
 These are just some of the early warning signs of clinical deterioration that can lead to sepsis — an overwhelming immune system response to an infection – which can lead to death.
 Data from the Canadian Patient Safety Institute and Canadian Institute for Health Information shows that 1 in 18 hospital stays in Canada involved at least 1 harmful event, in 2014-2015.
 37% of those events were related to infections.

-This week, Humber River Hospital implemented an innovative solution to address the risks associated with clinical deterioration and sepsis, with the aim of reducing incidents of patient harm to zero.
+This week, Humber River Health implemented an innovative solution to address the risks associated with clinical deterioration and sepsis, with the aim of reducing incidents of patient harm to zero.

 The first phase of the Hospital’s Command Centre included a Wall of Analytics™ that provides advanced real-time and predictive insight, which triggers cross-functional staff co-located in the Command Centre to take action.
 This team works together to synchronize care delivery activities (e.g. patient discharge), eliminate delays in care and resolve patient flow bottlenecks (e.g. transferring patients from emergency to an inpatient bed) as soon as they are detected in the Command Centre.